grahamhaug/Hetarynes_Pipeline/Module6_Extract_Dehydrogenation_Energies/README.md

 ### Notebook Overview:
 Written by @GCH v1.0 - last updt.
 05/05/2026

 This notebook contains code to perform more project-specific DFT validation and to extract relevant data from validated ORCA 5.0.3 output (.out) files and write output files (ex: .xyz, .sdf) from the DFT-optimized .out files.
-Once the DFT.out files are validated, extract dE for arenes/arynes and calculate a dE(dehydration) = dE(Arene) ==> dE(Aryne) + dE(H2) in kcal/mol.
-Outputs a 'Calculated_Dehydration_Energies.csv' to the /Project_dir and prepares files/directories for Featurization/Parameterization.
+Once the DFT.out files are validated, extract dE for arenes/arynes and calculate a dE(dehydrogenation) = dE(Arene) ==> dE(Aryne) + dE(H2) in kcal/mol.
+Outputs a 'Calculated_Dehydrogenation_Energies.csv' to the /Project_dir and prepares files/directories for Featurization/Parameterization.

 ### Planned Features:
 1. Ensure all methods are commented/have documentation